Chinook, Montana

 Chinook is a city in and the county seat of Blaine County, Montana, United States.
 The population was 1,185 at the 2020 census.
-Points of interest are the Bear Paw Battlefield Museum located in the small town's center and the Bear Paw Battlefield, located 20 mi south of Chinook.
+Points of interest are the Blaine County Museum, Blaine County Wildlife Museum, both located in the town's center, and the Bear Paw Battlefield, located 20 mi south of Chinook.

 Name

-The city is named for the Chinook wind, a warm wind on eastern side of the Rocky Mountains.
+The city is named for the Chinook wind, a warm wind on the eastern side of the Rocky Mountains.
 Its Gros Ventre name is ʔaasíccóóútaanʔɔ, meaning 'thinker town'.
 It is said to be named after Thinker, a half-Assiniboine, half-white man who was the son of Thomas O'Hanlon.
 O'Hanlon was one of the primary founders of the town and an early merchant and community leader.

 Geography

 Chinook is located on Lodge Creek, where it empties into the Milk River, which flows south of town.

 According to the United States Census Bureau, the city has a total area of 0.51 sqmi, all land.